zerotier/ZeroTierOne/netcon/README.md

 # Building Network Containers

 Network Containers are currently only for Linux.
-To build the network container host and intercept library, from the base of the ZeroTier One tree type:
+To build the network container host, IP stack, and intercept library, from the base of the ZeroTier One tree run:

     make netcon

 This will build a binary called *zerotier-netcon-service* and a library called *libzerotierintercept.so*.
+It will also build the IP stack as *netcon/liblwip.so*.

-The former is the same as a regular ZeroTier One build except instead of creating virtual network ports using Linux's */dev/net/tun* interface, it instead creates instances of a user-space TCP/IP stack for each virtual network and provides RPC access to this stack via a Unix domain socket called */tmp/.ztnc_##NETWORK_ID##*.
+The *zerotier-netcon-service* binary is almost the same as a regular ZeroTier One build except instead of creating virtual network ports using Linux's */dev/net/tun* interface, it creates instances of a user-space TCP/IP stack for each virtual network and provides RPC access to this stack via a Unix domain socket called */tmp/.ztnc_##NETWORK_ID##*.
 The latter is a library that can be loaded with the Linux *LD\_PRELOAD* environment variable or by placement into */etc/ld.so.preload* on a Linux system or container.

 The intercept library does nothing unless the *ZT\_NC\_NWID* environment variable is set.
 If on program launch (or fork) it detects the presence of this environment variable, it will attempt to connect to a running *zerotier-netcon-service* at the aforementioned Unix domain socket location and will intercept calls to the Posix sockets API and redirect network traffic through the virtual network.